fhiso/basic-concepts/triples-discovery.md

 when data conforming to a new standard is read by an older application, or if data conforming to other standards is present.

-*Discovery* is defined in §4.2 of FHISO's **Basic Concepts for Genealogical Standards** standard as being when an HTTP request to the *term name* IRI, made with an appropriate `Accept` header, results in a particular machine-readable format.
-The `Accept` header triggers HTTP content negotiation, and in the case of the *Triples Discovery*, is used to request data in the N-Triples format.
-This format is extremely simple to parse, and is supported in various libraries by virtue of being a small subset of the popular Turtle serialisation format.
+In *Triples Discovery*, an application makes an HTTP request to the *term name* IRI with an `Accept` header requesting a response in the N-Triples format.
+The details of these HTTP requests and their responses are given in §2.
+The N-Triples format is described in §3; it is extremely simple to parse, and is supported in various libraries by virtue of being a small subset of the more popular Turtle serialisation format.

 ## Conventions used